 You are required to maintain a 3.0 cumulative grade point average (GPA) in your graduate program.
-If you fail to maintain a 3.0 cumulative GPA or receive an F in any course or internship, this poor performance may constitute grounds for terminating the student's program status; he/she cannot register for further study unless there is later reinstatement by a two-thirds vote of the program faculty.
+If you fail to maintain a 3.0 cumulative GPA or receive an F in any course or internship, this poor performance may constitute grounds for terminating the student's program status; you cannot register for further study unless there is later reinstatement by a two-thirds vote of the program faculty.

-Educational Psychology Faculty will conduct annual reviews of students' progress in the program.
-The student, upon request of the Faculty, will submit a brief statement of progress and a vita each year documenting progress (e.g., coursework, presentations/publications, etc.).
-These documents will be reviewed by the student's respective major professor.
-Upon review and conversation with the student, each student will receive a letter stating satisfactory or unsatisfactory progress toward degree completion.
+Educational Psychology Faculty will conduct annual reviews of your progress in the program.
+You, upon request of the Faculty, will submit a brief statement of progress and a vita each year documenting progress (e.g., coursework, presentations/publications, etc.).
+These documents will be reviewed by your respective major professor.
+Upon review and conversation with you, each of you will receive a letter stating satisfactory or unsatisfactory progress toward degree completion.
 In the event of unsatisfactory progress, the Faculty will recommend corrective actions.
-Students receiving two unsatisfactory letters in subsequent years will be dismissed from the program.
+If you receive two unsatisfactory letters in subsequent years you will be dismissed from the program.